UEFI-code/DDLC-MonikaInKernel/README.md

 # Declaration

-You Must Play The [Official DDLC](https://ddlc.moe) Before Try This Mod.
+- You Must Play The [Official DDLC](https://ddlc.moe) Before Try This Mod.

-You have responsibility to ensure OTHER GAME allowed you to play with this Mod of DDLC.
+- You have responsibility to ensure OTHER GAME allowed you to play with this game which might Hijacking code / Overlaying on other game.
+    - This game will NOT disassemble other game's code, but injecting almost same shellcode to its virtual-memory and then Hijacking its main thread.
+After a while the thread might restored to its original code, or crash.
+    - Typically, you should NOT share (glitched) effects of other game if it was not allowed by the game's developer.
+    - Also, Online game usually has a strict rule of Hijacking its code.

 You have right to check the source-code if you like, but for avoiding spoiler we suggested you to play in a Non Important PC or VM first.